 Stockholders are being asked to approve an amendment to the Company's 2021 Stock Plan.
-On April 18, 2022, the Board unanimously approved an amendment to increase the aggregate number of shares available for issuance under the 2021 Stock Plan by 4,000,000 shares (from 3,000,000 to 7,000,000 shares), subject to stockholder approval.
+On April [], 2025, the Board unanimously approved an amendment to increase the aggregate number of shares available for issuance under the 2021 Stock Plan by 2,100,000 shares (from 39 shares to 2,100,039 shares), subject to stockholder approval.
 The text of the amendment to the Company's 2021 Stock Plan is set forth in Appendix A. The following discussion regarding this proposal is qualified in its entirety by reference to the complete text of the 2021 Stock Plan, which is attached to this Proxy Statement as Appendix B and incorporated into this Proxy Statement by reference.
 We urge you to carefully read the 2021 Stock Plan in its entirety because this summary may not contain all of the information about the 2021 Stock Plan that may be important to you.

 Our Board believes the proposed amendment to the 2021 Stock Plan is in the best interests of, and will provide, long-term advantages to us and our stockholders and recommends its approval by our stockholders.
 The 2021 Stock Plan is intended to attract and retain outstanding individuals as key employees, directors and consultants of the Company, to recognize the contributions made to the Company by key employees, directors and consultants, and to provide such key employees, directors and consultants with additional incentive to expand and improve the profits and achieve the objectives of the Company by providing such key employees, directors and consultants with the opportunity to acquire or increase their proprietary interest in the Company through receipt of equity-based awards.
 Because the equity-based incentives and rewards provided under the 2021 Stock Plan give recipients a proprietary interest in the long-term success of the Company, their interests are aligned with those of our stockholders.
-Our Board believes that increasing the number of shares of common stock currently available for issuance under the 2021 Stock Plan will enable us to remain competitive in attracting and retaining talented employees, officers, directors and consultants through equity-based incentives and rewards under the 2021 Stock Plan.
+Our Board retaining talented employees, officers, directors and consultants through equity-based incentives and rewards under the 2021 Stock Plan.